 Jig/float combos

-In most waters, early spring crappie will begin feeding in order to build their energy before spawning.
-If you’re fishing from a small boat or are using a fish finder, you can use a jig/float combo to attract these fish.
-This combo allows you to control the depth of your presentation, which will increase the odds of catching these early spring fish.
+In most waters, early spring crappie begin feeding to build energy before spawning.
+If you’re fishing from a small boat or using a fish finder, you can use a jig/float combo to attract these fish.
+This combo allows you to control the depth of your presentation, which will increase your odds of catching them.

 Crappie typically make their way to their spawning grounds when water temperatures reach a comfortable level.
 They usually prefer to stay in shallow coves with cover, but larger crappie are often found over main-lake humps or channel edges adjacent to shallow flats.
 Crappie will often leave the shallows during cold fronts, and their favorite place to retreat is underwater humps.